Chargeback Insurance Pros and Cons

 The other problem is that the impact of a chargeback isn't just financial.
 Credit card networks track a merchant's chargeback ratio, and there can be severe consequences if it climbs too high.

-This isn't meant to penalize the merchant, but it is meant to reflect potential problems in the merchant's operations.
-Too many chargebacks suggest lax fraud prevention, repeated merchant errors, or bad customer service.
+This isn't meant to incentivize the correction of potential problems in the merchant's operations.
+To the card networks, too many chargebacks suggests lax fraud prevention, repeated merchant errors, or bad customer service.

-The issue with insurance, then, is that it's far from a one-size-fits-all solution.
+One issue with insurance, then, is that it's far from a one-size-fits-all solution.
 Merchants who aren't doing anything to correct chargeback problems will face serious consequences even with insurance.
-Merchants who do take chargebacks seriously will often have several prevention and recovery measures in place to protect themselves, making insurance a bit redundant.
+Merchants who do take chargebacks seriously can often find better solutions.

 Are there conflicts of interest with chargeback insurance?